-A constitutional remedy chosen by an experienced Homoeopathic prescriber is the most appropriate way to treat deep-seated, serious, or chronic conditions.
+A constitutional remedy chosen by an experienced Homoeopathic prescriber is the most appropriate way to heal deep-seated, serious, or chronic conditions.

-Homoeopathic treatment involves detail history taking by concentrating on general physical make up of person, diet, life style, sedentary habits, physical build up, food eating habits, appetite, stool, perspiration, body weight, present signs & symptoms, any treatment history or drug history, bowel habits, disordered from particular foods, sleep and temperament.
+Homoeopathic holistic method involves detail history taking by concentrating on general physical make up of person, diet, life style, sedentary habits, physical build up, food eating habits, appetite, stool, perspiration, body weight, present signs & symptoms, any past medication history or drug history, bowel habits, disordered from particular foods, sleep and temperament.

 Homoeopathy helps in the disease by dissolving the stone through proper remedies.
-With homoeopathic treatment one can successfully control the pain as well as the swelling of gall bladder.
+With homoeopathic therapy one can successfully control the pain as well as the swelling of gall bladder.
 It also arrests further development of the gall bladder stones.
-To avoid recurrence of gall stone Constitutional line of treatment must be given.
+To avoid recurrence of gall stone Constitutional remedy must be given.

-- Mix the juice of beets, carrots and cucumbers and drink it twice daily for 2 weeks.
+- Mix the juice of beets, carrots and cucumbers and drink it twice daily.

-- Pour honey in 1 teaspoon of turmeric and have it every day until the gallstones go away.
+- Pour honey in 1 teaspoon of turmeric and have it every day.

 - Drink one teaspoon of apple cider vinegar.
 Gallstone pain is relieved by this very quickly.
 Mix it with apple juice if you can’t stand the taste.

 - Soluble fibre helps to control metabolic rate and supports the elimination of cholesterol from our bodies.
 Eat cereals and other grains that are high in fiber.